 Add chips to the pan and pour over sauce, stirring quickly to coat.
 Then top with tofu scramble, fresh onion, and cilantro and serve immediately.
 Additional toppings might include hot sauce, lime juice, salsa and/or Vegan Mexican Cheese.
-Serves 2-3.
+Serves 2-3 as original recipe is written.
 Best when fresh.

 *Adapted from Food and Wine.

-*Nutrition information is a rough estimate for 1 of 2 servings without any additional toppings (cheese or otherwise).
+*Nutrition information is a rough estimate calculated without any additional toppings (cheese or otherwise).